 - Remove from oven; let the muffins cool in the pan for 10 minutes before removing.

-*I found that the muffins were sweet enough without the coconut sugar, but if you prefer sweetener muffins, add about 2 tablespoons coconut sugar or other granulated sugar.
+*I found that the muffins were sweet enough without the coconut sugar thanks to all the banana, but if you prefer sweetener muffins, add about 2 tablespoons coconut sugar or other granulated sugar.